Skip to main content

 Calibration Design

-• Iterations: 1 iteration sufficient for most studies; 2-3 iterations for improved accuracy
+• Iterations: 1 iteration sufficient for most studies; 2-3 iterations for improved accuracy (the only field exposed in the config form)

 • Instructions: Emphasize accurate clicking on the center of each dot